almet/notmyidea/content/python/cornice-cors.rst

 .. note::

-    I'm cross-posting this here and `on the mozilla services weblog
+    I'm cross-posting `on the mozilla services weblog
-    <https://blog.mozilla.org/services/>`_, since this is the
+    <https://blog.mozilla.org/services/>`_.
+Since this is the
-    first time we're doing that, I though it could be useful to point you out there, check it out, and expext more technical articles there in the future.
+    first time we're doing that, I though it could be useful to point you there.
+Check it out and expect more technical articles there in the future.

 For security reasons, it's not possible to do cross-domain requests.
 In other words, if you have a page served from the domain `lolnet.org`, it will not be